penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03_Connect_your_tools_with_external_services.md

 ### Step 1 — Add the GitHub connector action
 - Add a Tool -> From Connector -> search "GitHub".
-- Pick a read operation such as "Get issue" (owner, repo, issue number) or "Get repository".
+- Pick a read operation such as "Lists all repositories for the authenticated user".

 ### Step 2 — Create the GitHub connection
-- When prompted, create a new GitHub connection.
+- Create a new GitHub connection.
-- Authenticate with OAuth 2.0 using least-privilege scopes, or with a PAT with minimal read access.
-- Prefer secure secret storage (for example, Key Vault-backed references) where available.
+- Authenticate by following the consent flow using your existing GitHub account.

 ### Step 3 — Configure the tool (static inputs for this module)
-- Tool name: GetGitHubIssue
+- Tool name: GetGitHubRepositories
-- Description: "Looks up a GitHub issue by owner/repo and number; returns title, state, labels, and URL."
-- Map static example inputs directly on the action (no agent parameters yet), for example, owner="octocat", repo="Hello-World", number="1".
+- Description: "Gets my public and private GitHub repositories".
 - Save.

 ### Step 4 — Test in chat
-- Ask: "Show me the details of the demo GitHub issue."
+- Ask: "What repositories do I have?"
 - Verify the tool is called and the result summarized.

 > [!TIP]